openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/IR_suitable_for_INT8_inference.md

 ## Introduction

-OpenVINO Runtime CPU and GPU devices can infer models in the low precision.
+OpenVINO Runtime CPU and GPU devices can infer models in low precision.
 For more details, refer to the [Model Optimization Guide](@ref openvino_docs_model_optimization_guide).

 Intermediate Representation (IR) should be specifically formed to be suitable for low precision inference.